-Our volunteers generally begin with us on the Connect Helpline, based at Touchstone Support Centre in Harehills, East Leeds.
-We ask people to commit to one shift per week, usually from 6pm–10:30pm.
-Volunteers answer calls to the helpline and are supervised and supported by a paid shift supervisor and helpline worker.
-Volunteer training takes place 3-4 times per year and runs over four days, usually on consecutive weekends.
+Connect Helpline provides emotional support for adults in Leeds aged 19+ over the phone or online.
+The Helpline is open every night of the year 6pm–2am.
+Connect currently operates remotely, with both staff and volunteers working from home in a quiet and confidential space.
+We ask people to commit to one shift per week, usually from 5.30pm–10:30pm.
+Volunteers answer calls to the helpline and are supervised and supported by paid shift coordinators.
+Volunteer training takes place 3–4 times per year and runs over four days.
 The course is intensive and covers our philosophy, listening skills, self-development work and practice calls.
-Volunteers are supervised and debriefed throughout each shift and also attend group supervision 3-4 times a year.
+Volunteers are supervised and debriefed throughout each shift and also attend group supervision 3–4 times a year.
 As well as this they have access to ongoing training.
-Volunteers receive meal and travel expenses for each shift, including a taxi home.

 After receiving your application, we’ll conduct some reference checks and invite you for an informal chat to discuss the training and when the next one will start.